Lakeview Terrace: Plot

-Abel Turner is an African-American LAPD officer living in the Lakeview Terrace neighborhood of Los Angeles.
-He becomes outraged when an interracial married couple, Chris (Caucasian) and Lisa (African-American) Mattson, move in next door, and begins antagonizing them by repositioning his home security floodlights to shine into their bedroom window at night and making underhanded racial remarks to Chris regarding his marriage.
-Later, Chris and Lisa have sex in their swimming pool, but unbeknownst to them, Abel's children, Marcus and Celia, are watching them.
-When Abel arrives home and witnesses the spectacle, he angrily refuses to take down his floodlights despite Chris' requests.
-Abel also begins to insinuate to Chris that he disapproves of his marriage and wants them to move out of the neighborhood.
+African-American LAPD officer Abel Turner lives in the Lakeview Terrace neighborhood of Los Angeles with his two young children, Celia and Marcus, over whom he is very controlling.
+Chris and Lisa Mattson, an interracial married couple, move in next door to the Turners.
+On one of their first nights there they have sex in their swimming pool, unbeknownst to them in view of Celia and Marcus's bedrooms.
+When Abel sees his children witness this, he begins antagonizing the couple by repositioning his home security floodlights to shine into their bedroom window at night, and makes underhanded racial remarks to Chris regarding his marriage.

-One evening, Chris and Lisa hear noises downstairs and find the tires on Chris' car slashed.
-Suspecting Abel, they call the police, who cannot do anything because of Abel's status within the LAPD.
+When the couple hear noises in their garage and find the tires of their car slashed, they suspect Abel and call the police, who do nothing because of Abel's status within the LAPD.
 Chris retaliates by shining his own floodlights into Abel's bedroom.
-Lisa later reveals she is pregnant, creating conflict with Chris, who does not yet want children.
-Meanwhile, Abel is suspended for abusing a suspect, inciting more fury within him.
-Abel continues harassing the couple by hosting a loud bachelor party with his colleagues where he forces Chris to be sexually harassed by a stripper.
+Abel is suspended from the LAPD for abusing a suspect, inciting more fury within him.
+When he catches Celia talking with Lisa, he angrily slaps her for disobeying him and she and Marcus leave Abel to live with their aunt.
+Abel continues to harass the Mattsons by hosting a loud bachelor party with his colleagues, which Chris tries to intervene in but Abel has him sexually assaulted by a stripper.
 Chris later plants trees along the fence between their properties, which leads to a near-violent exchange, as Abel objects to having trees hanging over his property and cuts them down.

-When Chris goes to a local bar, Abel enters and tells him that his own wife died in a traffic accident while alone with her white male employer, although she was supposed to be nursing an elderly Jewish patient, leading him to believe that she was being unfaithful.
-The tragedy and his suspicions left him with a hatred for whites and interracial relationships.
-Abel finally accuses Chris and all white men of trying to take whatever and whomever they want.
-Abel sends his informant, Clarence Darlington, to trash the Mattsons' home in another effort to scare them out, but Lisa arrives home early, surprising him.
-They struggle and Lisa is knocked unconscious, but not before she triggers the alarm.
-Chris races home, followed by Abel, who fatally shoots Clarence as he tries to flee the home.
-Lisa is rushed to the hospital and recovers.
+Lisa informs Chris she is pregnant, leaving Chris conflicted as he does not believe they are ready to have children.
+Chris encounters Abel at a local bar, where Abel tells him his wife died in a traffic accident with her white male employer; she was supposed to be working at the time, leading him to suspect she was unfaithful, and to believe white men feel entitled to have whatever and whomever they want.
+At the same time, Abel sends an informant to break in to the Mattsons' home in an effort to get them to leave, but when Lisa arrives home early they struggle and Lisa is knocked unconscious, but not before triggering their alarm.
+Chris races home, followed by Abel, who fatally shoots the informant as he tries to flee.